ecook/kochavaMini/readme.txt

 	user: guest
 	pwd: guest

+	using the management panel, you can import the rabbit.json file to setup the queues and exchanges ->overview tab
+		bottom of the page, import, choose file. then click on upload broker definitions

 create directory for response agent and initialize node project
     // don't need to create new project, instead pull from git repo and skip this section
-    // NOTE: you will have to do an npm install from the responseAgent directory mkdir responseAgent
+    // NOTE: you will have to do an npm install from the responseAgent directory and install composer for the
+    //       requestAgent.

+        mkdir responseAgent
         cd responseAgent
         npm init